 Height: Increases or decreases the vertical extent of your image on the celestial sphere, while leaving the horizontal extent unchanged.

-Width: Increases or decreases the horizontal extent of your image on the celestial sphere, while your image on the celestial sphere in a clockwise or counterclockwise direction.
+Width: Increases or decreases the horizontal extent of your image on the celestial sphere, while leaving the vertical extent unchanged.